 There are rumors that King Adolf Fredrik of Sweden supposedly died in 1711 after indulging too much celebrating Fat Tuesday.
 If the rumors are true, the King apparently ate 14 semlor, after a hearty meal, in one sitting and suffered from fatal digestive complications shortly after.

-Today, semlor are available in Swedish shops and bakeries every day from shortly after Christmas until Easter, which this year is Sunday, April 9, 2023.
-But don’t hesitate, FIKA’s daily semlor offerings often sell out and they’re only available for a limited amount of time.
-You can either order your own batch of six ahead of time ($25 on the FIKA Marketplace menu) or make sure you come early when FIKA opens at 10 a.m.
-Wednesday–Sunday.
+Today, semlor are available in Swedish shops and bakeries every day from shortly after Christmas until Easter.
+But don’t hesitate, FIKA Café’s daily semlor offerings often sell out and they’re only available for a limited time.
+They’re available to order your own batch of six ahead of time or make sure you come early when FIKA Café opens.

 Want to try and make this treat at home?
 Kristi Bissel’s semlor recipe can be found here.